What to Bring

 • A computer

-• A DECT phone to make and receive phone call via the local DECT network
+• A DECT phone to make and receive phone calls via the local DECT network

 • Europe to UK plug adaptors (if you have non-UK equipment)